Tax 7 min read March 2026

 The employer NI bonus

-Your employer also pays NI on your salary — currently 13.8% above the secondary threshold.
+Your employer also pays NI on your salary — currently 15% above the secondary threshold (£5,000/year from April 2025).
 When your salary is lower under sacrifice, your employer pays less NI too.
 Many employers pass this saving back to employees by adding it directly to pension contributions.
 It's worth asking your HR or payroll team: "Does our salary sacrifice scheme include employer NI savings?"

 If the answer is yes, you're getting your contribution, the tax relief, your NI saving, and a share of your employer's NI saving.
 That is genuinely exceptional.